Create a seasonal campaign

 Regardless of how great your ad is, it probably won't perform well if it doesn't appear in the right place.
 Reach your customers where they are and where your business can serve them by using Google Ads location targeting.

 Get more information about targeting specific locations.

-Since Jeff's restaurant is in Croydon, he decides to target only this town.
-His ads will therefore be eligible to show to customers located in Croydon as well as, by default, people located anywhere else who search using the term 'Croydon'.
+Since Jeff's restaurant is in San Francisco, he decides to target only this city.
+His ads will therefore be eligible to show to customers located in San Francisco as well as, by default, people located anywhere else who search using the term "San Francisco."